linode/docs/docs/guides/websites/static-sites/generate-site-with-gatsby/index.md

 `
     {{< /file >}}

-1. Similarly look at the `src/components/bio.js`.
+1. Similarly, look at the `src/components/bio.js` and adjust it to fit your needs.
 This tutorial's example has made some modifications to simplify the display:

     {{< file "src/components/bio.js" jsx >}}
 // [...]